watrt/gslx680-acpi/README.txt

 will spit those out as seperate files.
 We currently have no way of knowing which is right for your device.
 You will have to try each.

+If you have a Windows driver instead, the firmware either comes in the form of a file named TS_CFG.h or SileadTouch.fw.
+The latter is just a scrambled version of TS_CFG.h and can be easily converted by XORing every byte with 0x88.

+The tool firmware/scrambled2tscfg will do this for you:
+./firmware/scrambled2tscf SileadTouch.fw TS_CFG.h

-If you have a Windows driver instead, it seems some vendors will include a header file with the firmware.
-You can convert this header file into a firmware image using the tscfg2fw script in the firmware/ directory.
+Once you have obtained the TS_CFG.h, you can convert it into a legacy format firmware image using firmware/tscfg2fw:

-Example:
 ./firmware/tscfg2fw TS_CFG.h gslxxxx.fw

 The resulting firmware image is suitable for the original code